We aim to answer common questions here. If you are a Librarian, please see the dedicated section for tailored help and FAQs.

 Run a search query in Quick Search, or click on the Advanced Search tab and enter your search criteria.
 Click on the Save Search button at the top of the search results page (you will be prompted to log in/register if you have not already done so).
 Enter a name for the search and click on the Save Search button.
 At this point you will be redirected to the Saved Search Area where you have the option to run the saved search again or create new search.

 Should you be accessing Cold War Eastern Europe via a free trial, you will be unable to save searches.

 Sign in with your username and password and go to My Account.
 Click the Saved Searches button.
 Here you can run your search directly, delete your saved searches and create new searches.

 Sign in with your username and password and go to My Account.
 Click the Manage My Archive button.
-Here you can view the document(s)/section(s) added, download a list of document/section titles (including hyperlinks) to create a reading list and delete your documents/sections.
+Here you can view the document(s) added, download a list of document titles (including hyperlinks) to create a reading list, and delete documents from your archive.